 "Providing for the common defense is one of the primary duties of the federal government – and as a former terrorism prosecutor, I’m committed to ensuring that we fulfill this vital obligation.
 Our men and women in harm’s way deserve nothing less.”

-- Voted YES on the 2017 National Defense Authorization Act (NDAA), which provided $619 billion in funding to support America’s military and to enhance national defense capabilities and provided the biggest pay raise for U.S. service members in six years.
+- Voted YES on the 2018 National Defense Authorization Act (NDAA), which boosts support for America’s military, enhances national defense capabilities and provides a 2.4 percent pay raise for U.S. service members.

-- Increased pay for service members by 2.1 percent and bars the president from blocking this raise
+- Increases pay for service members by 2.4 percent while extending special pay and bonuses

-- Prevented Guantanamo Bay detainee transfers to the United States
+- Prevents Guantanamo Bay detainee transfers to the United States

-- Strengthened support for Israel with funds for Israeli cooperative missile defense, including the Iron Dome
+- Strengthens support for Israel with funds for Israeli cooperative missile defense, including the Iron Dome

 "Everyone can agree that our country’s tax code is convoluted, complex and anti-competitive.
 I support holding lawmakers' feet to the fire to ensure that we reform this broken system and make it fairer and flatter for American people and American businesses."